Giooorgiooo/ThreeD-Graphics-Engine/README.md

 # ThreeD Graphics Engine

 ## Overview
 The 3D Engine is a Java-based graphics engine designed to facilitate the development of 3D applications and games.
-It provides a foundation for rendering and manipulating 3D scenes, supporting features like object loading, camera movement, and basic lighting.
+It provides a foundation for rendering and manipulating 3D scenes, supporting features like object loading and basic lighting.

 ## Features - V1
 - **Object Loading:** Load 3D models from Wavefront (.obj) files, supporting only vertices.